 - Ventilation [Very good]

 - Features [Good],

 I don't like talking about durability because it's entirely up to how YOU treat it.
 All you need to know is that as long as you don't use it in severe weather, you'll be fine using ALL 3-season MSR tents.

 In summary, I like it because it's easy to set up and incredibly well ventilated.
 Despite being a 3-season tent it resists surprisingly well against rain (as long as it isn't severe).
 Dome-shaped design allow ample headroom and better wind protection.
 Floor area, though, can be too small for 3 big sized people to sleep inside comfortably.
 If you aren't an ultralighter (and don't want to pay extra 100's of bucks to lightweight qualities!) and you don't camp in severe weather this is probably the tent for you.

-Also, this most recent 2018 version on Amazon comes with the footprint - which you'll get anyway unless you already have another one.
+Also, this most recent 2018 version comes with the footprint - which you'll get anyway unless you already have another one.
 Plus, this one fills beneath the entire tent floor very well (more on this later).

 Other than that, it's a full package includes the following: